 If it’s been a while since you’ve had a steak, iron deficiency might be attributing to dark circles.

 Load up your plate with Popeye approved iron-rich foods such as red meat, seafood, pork, poultry, spinach, dark leafy greens and beans.
 To aid with iron-absorption, consume vitamin-c rich foods like citrus, broccoli, kiwi, melons, and strawberries.
+To all you vegetarians and vegans out there, the iron thing might be a tough one, but trust me, it is important.
+Your eyes and your insides will thank you for a dark leafy iron boost.

 The stealth culprit to bags under eyes could very well be allergies.
 A neti pot is an ancient technique to flush out sinuses and extra moisture trapped from a cold, allergies and sinus congestion.
 If you notice an exacerbation of under-eye issues around allergy season, contact your doctor about getting antihistamines and take care to not rub at your eyes.